Local Expert- Only In Jax

 Not too far from the ocean, families can spend an entire weekend in Downtown Jacksonville.
 There are hotels overlooking the St. Johns River, museums and a variety of activities for the entire family.
 The Museum of Science and History (MOSH) is a signature family attraction on the St. Johns River.
 MOSH offers hands-on displays, live animal exhibits, historical artifacts and the area’s only planetarium.
 The Florida Theatre and the Times-Union Center for the Performing Arts regularly host family-friendly shows and the Jacksonville Symphony Orchestra often displays a musical “petting zoo” for children before such performances.
 Kids can pick-up and play a variety of instruments that they will later hear the orchestra play.
 Sweet Pete's and Peterbrooke offer locally made candies and factory tours.

 Transportation options in Downtown offer entertainment for young visitors too.
-Take the free Skyway for a view of the river or to visit the Jacksonville Public Library in Hemming Park.
+Take the free Skyway for a view of the river or to visit the Jacksonville Public Library in James Weldon Johnson Park.
 It boasts regularly scheduled, free programs for kids of all ages.
 Jacksonville’s affordable water taxi is a great way to get on the water and spot dolphin.

-The Jacksonville Zoo and Gardens is consistently ranked as a top animal attraction.
-Its wide open spaces give the animals plenty of room to roam and families plenty to see and do.
-Feed the giraffes, ride the train around the entire zoo, wander through immaculate Asian Bamboo Gardens and get up close and personal with tigers at the brand new Land of the Tiger.
+The Jacksonville Zoo and Gardens is consistently ranked as a top animal attraction, its wide open spaces give the animals plenty of room to roam and families plenty to see and do.
+Feed the giraffes, ride the train around the entire zoo, wander through immaculate Asian Bamboo Gardens, and get up close and personal with tigers at the Land of the Tiger.